Santa Maria Assunta

 from the Life of Noah before, two years later, work ceased, possibly

 because of the city's dire financial state.

 An artist was later sought to complete the Old Testament cycle abandoned

 70 years before.
 Benozzo Gozzoli, possibly due to his Medici connections,

 was asked to paint a trial fresco of The Drunkenness of Noah, and

 got the job, on 17th January 1469.
 His work stretches the remaining length

 of the north corridor.
-They are very pale and much damaged.
-The detail
+They are very pale and much damaged, having

 (right) is from The Building of the Tower of Babel.

 There are three chapels, two along this wall.
 The